clemsos/writings/_quora/2013-07-28-What-are-some-challenging-projects-research-problems-in-data-mining-that-I-can-work-on.md

 language: en
 title: |
     What are some challenging projects/ research
-    problems in data mining that I can work on? - Quora
+    problems in data mining that I can work on?
 ---

 \"Can data mining help us to live better?\" seems a good place to start